PixelOfDeath/glCompact/README.md

 ## Prerequisites

-To BUILD this library you need [GLM](https://github.com/g-truc/glm), [tinyxml2](https://github.com/leethomason/tinyxml2), CMake and a C++ build system.
+To BUILD this library you need [GLM](https://github.com/g-truc/glm), [python](https://www.python.org), CMake and a C++ build system.

-Note that tinyxml2 is only used to generate internal files.
+Note that python is only used to generate internal files.
 It is not part of the dependency when using glCompact.

 Ubuntu:

 ```
-sudo apt install libglm-dev libtinyxml2-dev cmake g++
+sudo apt install libglm-dev python cmake g++
 ```

 To also generate the documentation: